MakerSCAD/makerscad-docs/README.md

 CC-BY-NC-SA

-ScratchyCAD documentation github
+MakersCAD documentation github

--to learn more about scratchycad visit www.scratchycad.com
+-to learn more about MakersCAD visit www.MakersCAD.com